Cradle to Cradle Development Framework for Hali’imaile,

-Hali’imaile, a new community in Maui’s upcountry, is a model for sustainable development, one in which site systems are key informants of community structure, pattern and design at the earliest stages of the planning process.
+Hali’imaile, a community in Maui’s upcountry, is a model for sustainable development where site systems are key informants of community structure, pattern and design at the earliest stages of the planning process.
 This ambitious effort by Maui Land & Pineapple and A&B Properties addresses pressing issues of affordability and limited community resources in the development of workforce housing.

 William McDonough + Partners